Foundation Stage Curriculum Statement

 The Nursery children are in the safe, experienced and loving hands of a team of 4 practitioners.
-Miss Ingram is the Nursery teacher and she is assisted by3 qualified, professional and caring Key Persons, Mrs Reeve, Miss Ling and Miss Churchard.
-Together, they make a formidable team who make teaching and caring for your child, their utmost priority – Quote Parent Questionnaires June 2014 –“the Nursery experience has been brilliant…” “there is such willingness from the staff to help and advise…….you are all very friendly and supportive…..my child’s speech has got 10 times better……there are always plenty of interesting activities available…you all do a really good job.”
+Miss Ingram leads the Nursery team alongside Miss Churchard, Miss Ling, Mrs Snowling and Mrs Wilson.
+Together, they make a formidable team who make teaching and caring for your child, their utmost priority – Quote Parent Questionnaires June 2017 –“They learn so much in the time they are at Nursery all down to having excellent teaching and resources to play with.”

-Over the course of the year, the children take part in regular Forest School sessions where they have learnt the rules of forest safety, built dens, enjoyed hot chocolate and cookies around the camp fire, retold stories, been on magic key jungle adventures and hunted for mini beasts and wildlife.
+Over the course of the year, the children have also participated in regular Forest School sessions where they have learnt the rules of forest safety, built dens, enjoyed hot chocolate and cookies around the camp fire, retold stories, been on magic key jungle adventures and hunted for mini beasts and wildlife.

-Both Nursery and Reception children have participated widely in whole school events and these have varied from, special assemblies, celebrating Harvest, Christingle and Easter at St John’s Church and many charity fundraisers.
+Both Nursery and Reception children have participated widely in whole school events and these have varied from, celebrating Harvest, Christingle and Easter at St John’s Church.

 Nursery and Reception take pride in maintaining a close relationship and opportunities are maximised to share special occasions.
 For example, a Christmas production is put on each year for parents to come, watch, laugh and shed a tear, Chinese New Year festival celebrations are shared and an emotional Mother’s Day assembly has many mums crying into their tissues as their special children perform songs, recite poems and offer Mothers Day gifts.
-During the Spring term, the Reception children take pride in becoming responsible ‘buddies’ to the Nursery children and it is delightful to see how they accept this role with maturity and sensitivity and ensure that the Nursery children’s transition into Reception is full of excitement and awe.
+During the Spring term, the Reception children take pride in becoming responsible ‘buddy’s’ to the Nursery children and it is delightful to see how they accept this role with maturity and sensitivity and ensure that the Nursery children’s transition into Reception is full of excitement and awe.
 The children also have free flow between the Nursery and two Reception classes once a week after the settling in period.

 So, that’s a brief summary of life in the Foundation Stage at Harleston C.E.V.A Primary School.
 We would love to welcome you into our family and share part of your life during your time with us and support you and your child along their learning journey.